uaf-math/calc1/aleks_info.md

 The reason you are taking this assessment is to help you have a better sense of your strengths and areas for improvement.
 The assessment will also help the Calculus I teaching team (instructors and TA's) have a better understanding of how to provide extra support.

-For in-person sections, taking the ALEKS assessment **replaces** the Tuesday, 20 January Recitation.
+For in-person sections, taking the ALEKS assessment **replaces** the Tuesday, September 1st Recitation.

 ## Dates and Locations for in-person sections